biocorecrg/ropes-linux-mop2-2023/docs/mop2_practical.rst

 For this hands-on exercise, we will analyse several total RNA DRS samples from *Saccharomyces cerevisiae*:

 - Sample 1: snR36 knock-out strain
-- Samples 2,3 and 4: wild-type strain
+- Samples 2, 3 and 4: wild-type strains

 What are containers?